Friday, 28 March 2025

 Route 36 (11/11.5) – Bridge work near Pamplin Grove will continue.
 One-way traffic control will be in effect.
 Motorists should expect 10-minute delays.
 LC#C36UA

-Route 36 (21.3/25.3) – Pavement work near Bridgeville will occur.
-One-way traffic control will be in effect from 6 a.m. to 7 p.m. on July 19.
-Motorists should expect 15-minute delays.
+Route 36 (20.7/23.8) – Concrete work from Bar W Road to Kneeland Road will conclude on Friday, January 24.
+One-way traffic control will be in effect from 7 a.m. to 5 p.m.
+Motorists should anticipate up to 15-minute delays.
 LC#C36BA

-Route 36 (25.3/25.4) – Bridge work east of Bridgeville will continue.
+Route 36 (25.3/25.9) – Bridge work east of Bridgeville will continue.
 One-way traffic control will be in effect.
 Motorists should expect 10-minute delays.
-LC#C36UA
+LC#C36UA and C36FA

 Highway 96